OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-05/README.md

 ## End of Lesson 05

-In the next lesson, we'll learn about
+In the next lesson, we'll learn about re-runnable [Ansible playbooks](../lesson-06/README.md).
-[Ansible playbooks](../lesson-06/README.md).